KahHan19/Neural-Transformer-for-Video-Sign-Language-Generation/README.md

 - Then put all the files into the sign_data foulder in Progressive Transformer folder. (adjust the dw_plot_video.py scaling value according to the normalisation done to keypoints)
 - Run the training.py file in the Progressive Transformer folder ( make sure the correct config is utilised, can seen in the #Change here# section)

+- Remark: dw_plot_video.py is important for drawing skeleton poses for DWPose, it uses code form rtmlib( https://github.com/Tau-J/rtmlib ) and implemented in a way to be compatible with the transformer.
 # Citation
     @misc{rtmlib,
       title={rtmlib},